the-laurel/chain-proposals/kava/Kava_Ethermint_Funding_Proposal.md

-# Ethermint Funding Proposal For Past Development, Addressed from The Evmos Community to The Kava Community

 **This is an inter-chain diplomacy proposal for the Evmos Community to ask the Kava Community to reward [Ethermint past development efforts](https://github.com/evmos/ethermint/graphs/contributors) (done until September 1st 2022), with 1.25M (1,250,000) EVMOS.
 The equivalent amount in $KAVA is <TBD>.
 The entire amount will be sent to an Evmos Community controlled multisig.**